Vets-Who-Code/march2021/phaseOneNotes/week_09.md

 - An API contract is a common phrase to describe how API services are consumed, and depending on the on-boarding process, an API provider and consumer can enter into a contract for services around a set of resources, in a self-service way
 - So if there is a a set in stone method for the API consumption it would be called 'Formal'
 - So more secure, stateful API's that use XML are SOAP
-- not generally used for public APIs
+- Not generally used for public APIs
 - Possible contract statuses are :
 UNINITIALIZED
 First creation status before any contract information has been set